University of St. Thomas School of Law—Minneapolis

 The law library provides an attractive, functional environment for group or individual study, with 12 group study rooms and more than 370 individual study seats.
 The library’s strong electronic collection provides convenient access to many resources from both on and off campus.

 St. Thomas is committed to making high-quality legal education available to students by offering scholarships, employment, and loans.
-The School of Law administers scholarship programs that acknowledge applicants who we believe will be a great fit for our community, whether they bring a strong academic background, a unique viewpoint or a dynamic experiential voice.
-All incoming students are automatically considered for scholarships and, if awarded, your award will stick with you for every year of law school.
+The School of Law administers scholarship programs that acknowledge applicants who we believe will be a great fit for our community, whether they bring a strong academic background, a unique viewpoint, or a dynamic experiential voice.
+All incoming students are automatically considered for scholarships, and if awarded, students retain their scholarship every year of law school.

 Dean’s Scholars typically reflect strength in their academic performance and demonstrate a compelling fit with the mission of the School of Law.
 Dean’s Scholars receive a partial-tuition scholarship that can range up to 90% of tuition annually.